Tate City, Georgia

 Tate City is an unincorporated community and census-designated place in Towns County, Georgia, United States.
 It was founded as a mining and logging community.
 The community was named after one Mr. Tate, a businessperson in the local lumber industry.

 Tate City sits in a scenic valley along the upper Tallulah River, just south of the Georgia-North Carolina border.
 The community is flanked by various peaks of the Blue Ridge and Nantahala Mountains, including 4568-foot Hightower Bald, 4640-ft.
 Dicks Knob, and 5499-ft.
 Standing Indian Mountain.

 Demographics

-As of the 2010 United States Census, there were 16 people living in the CDP.
-The racial makeup of the CDP was 100.0% White.
+Tate City first appeared as a CDP in the 2010 United States census.